- Pangolin now offers energy monitoring – managing energy on demand

 How energy monitoring works

 We install robust, cost effective Wattwatcher energy monitors at your site.
-These monitors refresh your energy use data every 5 seconds and interface with GridAnalytics, a web-based software platform built by Acresta.
+These monitors refresh your energy use data every 5 seconds and interface with GridAnalytics, a web-based software platform built by Acresta (now SimbleSense).

 GridAnalytics provides real time data on any computer or mobile device.
 It enables quick access to energy consumption and energy variation across your site, when needed, and accurately identifies trends and cost savings.
 Data is exportable and available in all energy values: $, V, A PF, kW, VAR, Hz, kWh, kg Co2-e.